Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 An inspiring and thought-provoking speaker, she is a leading voice in education and social justice, sparking vital dialogue and influencing change across academic and public spheres.

-With her colleague at Monash University, Stephanie pioneered the world’s first study on the influence of Andrew Tate in Australian schools.
+With colleagues Stephanie pioneered the world’s first study on the influence of Andrew Tate in Australian schools.
 This research has been hugely impactful and influential across government, curriculum, NGOS, and schools, sparking a national conversation about boys and misogyny.

 Stephanie regularly speak on panels, podcasts, and media platforms (ABC, NYT, Al Jazeera, The Guardian) and is currently writing a book on misogyny in schools.